Build Quality and Handling

 Here’s the top layout of the Nikon Z9:

 No real surprises in the top controls, although it is noteworthy that this is the first Nikon Z camera with a Mode button instead of a PSAM dial.
-This also means there is no U1/U2/U3 mode on the Nikon Z9, and you’ll need to use menu banks for a similar experience instead.
+This also means there is no U1/U2/U3 mode on the Nikon Z9, and you’ll need to use menu banks for a similar purpose instead.

 The left-hand side of the camera with all the ports is next: